TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2025.12.01.653 (12 December, 2025)
 ### Changes
 * Symbols page loading is sped up (~ 4 times).
+* The bug of incorrect data in equity reports is fixed.

 ## Version 2025.11.26.685 (26 November, 2025)
 ### Changes